muratk3n/thirdwave/en/tweets/2019/week28.md

 ---

 Yang is Just Do It Nike Man type.
-When in doubt, act should be your motto (obviously don't act for the f--k of it either).
+When in doubt, act (obviously don't act for the f--k of it either).
 These ppl lock themselves into inaction overthinking stuff.

 They also worry too much about saying what others expect them to say (in the negative).
 Weird.